 Many years later, the Diamond was given to Elizabeth Taylor on her 40th birthday by Richard Burton, after which it was set into a Cartier gold pendant necklace and embellished with rubies.
 In 2011, after Elizabeth Taylor's death, the gemstone was auctioned for $8.8 million in New York.
-However, according to one news report, the auction house later cancelled the sale at the request of the buyer because of a lack of proof that the gemstone had belonged to the Mughal emperor, and asked for the proceeds to be returned.
-The trustees of the late Ms Taylor's estate filed a complaint against the auction house, stating that a contract was breached.
+However, according to one news report, the auction house later canceled the sale at the request of the buyer because of a lack of proof that the gemstone had belonged to the Mughal emperor, and asked for the proceeds to be returned.
+The trustees of the late Ms. Taylor's estate filed a complaint against the auction house, stating that a contract was breached.

 The ownership of these incredible jewels may change over the years, but their beauty does not fade.
 Wherever the Taj Mahal gems may appear in the future, they shall continue to be remembered for their connection to an important and prosperous period of human history; the time of the great Mughal rulers of India.